ARCCA/hpc-advanced/_episodes/04-debugging.md

 [gdb](https://www.gnu.org/software/gdb/) can usually be found where GNU compilers are available.
 It is very useful to print out other variables near to where the program crashes.

-## ARM DDT
+## ARM Forge

-ARM DTT is a commercial debugger.
+ARM Forge contains a commercial debugger.
 It is loaded with a module

 ~~~
 $ module load arm-forge